Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_updateManagementCenter/_index.md

 The following Jumpstart scenario will guide you on how to onboard Azure Arc-enabled servers to [Update Management Center](https://learn.microsoft.com/azure/update-center/overview).

-> **NOTE: Currently, Update Management Center is in public preview.**
+> **Note:** Currently, Update Management Center is in public preview.

 Update Management Center is a unified service to help manage and govern updates for all your machines.
 You can monitor Windows and Linux update compliance across your deployments in Azure, on-premises, and on the other cloud platforms from a single dashboard.
 Using Update Management Center, you can make updates in real-time or schedule them within a defined maintenance window.

-> **NOTE: This scenario assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.
-If you haven't, this repository offers you a way to do so in an automated fashion:**
+> **Note:** This scenario assumes you already deployed VMs or servers that are running on-premises or other clouds and you have connected them to Azure Arc.
+If you haven't, this repository offers you a way to do so in an automated fashion.

 - **[GCP Ubuntu instance](/azure_arc_jumpstart/azure_arc_servers/gcp/gcp_terraform_ubuntu/)**
 - **[GCP Windows instance](/azure_arc_jumpstart/azure_arc_servers/gcp/gcp_terraform_windows/)**